 As IT professionals, we're all busy and, inevitably, there are tasks and projects that get pushed to the back burner...

 because others take on a higher priority.
-But with the start of a new year upon us, now is a great time for SQL Server database administrators to prioritize some of those tasks that they've been neglecting.
+But with the start of a new year upon us, now is a great time for SQL Server database administrators to prioritize some of the database maintenance tasks they've been neglecting.

-Obviously, every organization has different needs, but here are five SQL Server maintenance steps that you should enact sooner rather than later in 2018 -- especially if you can't remember the last time you did them.
+Obviously, every organization has different needs, but here are five SQL Server maintenance steps you should take sooner rather than later -- especially if you can't remember the last time you did them.

 2. Perform an exhaustive SQL Server audit.
-Another SQL Server maintenance priority for the new year is to do a comprehensive audit of your database environment.
-Such an audit should include tasks such as making sure that SQL Server systems are fully patched with the latest security fixes, that the correct permissions have been assigned to various SQL Server resources, that database indexes are being used appropriately and that all the databases are being properly backed up.
+Another SQL Server maintenance task to prioritize for the new year is to do a comprehensive audit of your database environment.
+The audit should include things such as making sure that SQL Server systems are fully patched with the latest security fixes, that the correct permissions have been assigned to various SQL Server resources, that database indexes are being used appropriately and that all the databases are being properly backed up.

 Adhering to proper database administration procedures throughout the year theoretically mitigates the need for such checks.
 However, in a hectic IT environment, details occasionally have a way of slipping between the cracks, which can lead to shortcomings that a SQL Server audit would reveal.
 Without one, you might not know about issues until problems arise.